-According to his plea agreement, from May 2020 to March 2021, Kim and his co-conspirators submitted approximately 459 fraudulent unemployment insurance claims to the California Employment Development Department (EDD), using the names, Social Security numbers, dates of birth and other personal identifiable information of California state prison inmates and other people.
+From May 2020 to March 2021, Kim and his co-conspirators submitted approximately 459 fraudulent unemployment insurance claims to EDD, using the names, Social Security numbers, dates of birth and other personal identifiable information (PII) of California state prison inmates and other people.
 Kim received the inmates' information from various sources, including by purchasing PII from the dark web.

-Kim and his accomplices submitted to the EDD online applications for UI benefits that falsely represented the inmates and others were unemployed because of the economic crisis brought by the COVID-19 pandemic.
+Kim and his accomplices submitted to the EDD online applications for unemployment insurance (UI) benefits that falsely represented the inmates and others were unemployed because of the economic crisis brought by the COVID-19 pandemic.
 Kim knowingly listed on the applications false mailing addresses, including his current and former apartments, to which the bank sent the EDD-approved debit cards containing UI funds.
 Kim then made cash withdrawals at bank branches.